 Make sure that the seller isn’t overcharging you.
 Your full payment equals the fair market value rent plus the premium that gets put into escrow.
-If you’re paying more, call the owner out on it before buying the property and find out why you’re being overcharged.
+If you’re paying more, call the owner out on it before buying the property and find out why the seller is overcharging you.

-The fair market rent is equal to $600. $50 of what you pay each month is being put into escrow.
+The fair market rent is equal to $600.
+Of what you pay each month, $50 is put in escrow.
 You should be paying the seller $650 per month.

 3. Are there any liens or claims against the home?
 Is the home collateral for anything?

 Basically, do your due diligence to make sure the seller does not pass any debt onto the house that ends up passed on to you if you choose to buy.
 Ask the seller, but take what he or she says with a grain of salt.
 Visit a public records office to look up the history of the financial records for the home and to perform an unofficial background check on the seller.

 An unpaid contractor or employee can place a lien on the owner’s home.
 The amount the owner owes is passed on to the house until the owner pays off the debt.
 While the owner SHOULD pay it off when he or she sells you the home, you want to make sure to have it in your contract.
 It’s a possibility that the owner doesn’t even know about the lien on his or her home.
 For that reason, make sure to go the extra mile beyond what the seller says to research this question.

 Did the owner put the house up for collateral to buy another property or to secure financing for something else?
 Include something about it in the contract.
 Be wary that the owner could foreclose on the home if, for some reason, he or she doesn’t make the payments on the collateral financing.
 Also, make sure that if you buy the home, the home is no longer collateral for that financing.
 Ask your lawyer to include something about the collateral in the contract.
 You don’t want to risk losing the home once you’ve bought it because of the previous owner’s debt.